prantidwiastuti/prantidwiastuti/README.md

 - 👋 Hi, I’m @prantidwiastuti
 - 👀 I’m interested in food technology and computer science
 - 🌱 I’m currently learning CS50
-- 💞️ I’m looking to collaborate on any project related to my scope/ interest
+- 💞️ I’m open to collaborating on any project related to my interests
-- 📫 How to reach me: please kindly email me thru prantidwiastuti@gmail.com
+- 📫 You can reach me at: prantidwiastuti@gmail.com

 <!---
 prantidwiastuti/prantidwiastuti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.